ibm-cloud-docs/apps/tutorials/tutorial_microservice.md

     VSI deployment is available for some starter kits.
 To use this feature, go to the [{{site.data.keyword.cloud_notm}} dashboard](https://{DomainName}), and click **Create an app** in the **Apps** tile.
     {: note}

+After you select and configure the deployment target, the App details page indicates that continuous delivery is configured.
+You can view the repo that contains the generated code for your app by clicking **View repo**.

-## Step 5.
-Build and run the app locally
+## Building and running your app locally
 {: #build-run-microservice}

+You can view your app code by clicking **Download code** on the App details page of your app.
+Your code is downloaded as a `.zip` file that contains the complete app code structure.
+You can extract the file and run the code locally by using the {{site.data.keyword.dev_cli_notm}}, or add it to your code management repository.

+The app code includes a `README.md` file that contains technical details about the app.
+Check the `README.md` file to find out whether you need to take more actions to get your app up and running.
+{: tip}

-Deploying your app to the cloud in the last step created a toolchain.
-A toolchain creates a Git repository for your app where you can find the code there.
-Follow these steps to access your repo.
-You can build the app locally for testing before you push it to the cloud.
+If you want to build the app locally for testing before you deploy it to the cloud, complete these steps:

-1. On the **App details** page, click **Download code** or **Clone your repo** to work with your code locally.
+1. On the **App details** page, click **Download code** to work with your code locally.
 2. Import the app to your integrated development environment.
 3. Modify the code.
 4. Set up [Git authentication](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-git_working#git_authentication) by adding a personal access token.
-5. Log in to the {{site.data.keyword.cloud_notm}} command line interface.
-If your organization uses federated logins, use the `-sso` option.
+5. Log in to the {{site.data.keyword.cloud_notm}} command-line interface (CLI).
+If your organization uses federated logins, use the `-sso` option; for example:

   ```bash
   ibmcloud login -sso
   ```
   {: pre}

-6. Set your org and space targets.
+6. Run the following command to set your org and space targets.

   ```bash
   ibmcloud target --cf
   ```
   {: pre}

-7. Get the credentials.
+7. Run the following command to retrieve the credentials.

   ```bash
   ibmcloud dev get-credentials
   ```
   {: pre}

-8. Make sure that Docker is running and build your app in a local development container from the directory.
+8. Make sure that Docker is running, and run the following command to build your app in a local development container from the directory.

   ```bash
   ibmcloud dev build
   ```
   {: pre}

-9. Run your app in a local development container.
+9. Run the following command to run your app in a local development container.

   ```bash
   ibmcloud dev run
   ```
   {: pre}

-10. Open your browser to `http://localhost:3000`.
+10. Go to `http://localhost:3000` in your browser.
 Your port number might be different depending on your chosen runtime.

-## Step 6.
-Deploy your app
+## Deploying your app
 {: #deploy-microservice}

+DevOps toolchains that are created from the {{site.data.keyword.cloud_notm}} developer dashboard are configured for automatic deployment.
+{: note}

+After you select your deployment target, open the pipeline component of your new toolchain to start the initial build and deployment process so that you can see your new app in minutes.

+1. On the App details page, click **View toolchain**.
+2. Click **Delivery Pipeline** where you can start builds, manage deployment, and view logs and history.

+With a properly configured toolchain, a build-deploy cycle automatically starts with each merge to the master branch in your repo.
+For more information, see [Building and deploying](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-deliverypipeline_build_deploy).

+You can deploy your app from the command line by running the [`ibmcloud dev deploy`](/docs/cli/idt?topic=cloud-cli-idt-cli#deploy) command.
+For more information, see [Deploying apps with the CLI](/docs/apps?topic=creating-apps-deploying-apps#deploy-cli).

-### Deploy by using a toolchain
+### Deploying by using a toolchain
 {: #deploy-microservice-toolchain}

 You can deploy your app to {{site.data.keyword.cloud_notm}} several ways, but a DevOps toolchain is the best way to deploy production apps.
 With a DevOps toolchain, you can easily automate deployments to lots of environments and quickly add monitoring, logging, and alert services to help manage your app as it grows.